SPS Exam FAQs

-Our aim is to ensure that these assessments are compliant with the University's Accessible and Inclusive Learning Policy, and therefore, for many students with additional support needs.
-We believe that the move to a 1-week (5 working days) or 2-week (10 working days) open book exam provides everyone with enough time and opportunity to complete this.
+Our aim is to ensure that these assessments are compliant with our Accessible and Inclusive Learning Policy, and therefore, for many students with additional support needs.
+We believe that the move to a 1-week (5 working days) open book exam provides everyone with enough time and opportunity to complete this.

 What will the University do to support students who are parents or carers?

-We decided to hold assessments because we thought, on balance, it would be of benefit to students and it is certainly our intention that no student should be disadvantaged by their performance.
+We decided to hold assessments because we thought, on balance, it would be of benefit to students, and it is certainly our intention that no student should be disadvantaged by their performance.
 We do understand that in the current circumstances it will be difficult for many students to take these exams at home and, in particular, those with young children.
-Our 1-week (5 working days) or 2-week (10 working days) open book exam format will assist students in completing this exam alongside any other commitments they have.
+Our 1-week (5 working days) open book exam format will assist students in completing this exam alongside any other commitments they have.

 What if have two exams scheduled for the same day?

 You may be concerned that you could have two exams within an overlapping period.
-By adopting a 1-week (5 working days) or 2-week (10 working days) open book exam format, it is expected that you will have more than enough time even if you have overlapping exams.
+By adopting a 1-week (5 working days) open book exam format, it is expected that you will have more than enough time even if you have overlapping exams.